Aysuarex/Rock-Paper-Scissors/README.md

 ### Scoresheet 📖

-The score is saved and
+The score is saved and printed on the screen after every round.\
-The score is gone once you quit the program
+The scores keep increasing until the player quits the game.

 ### Project By [Suara Ayomide](https://twitter.com/aysuarex)